-If you are looking for details for a transcript for Calculus 1 for your transcript, this should do the trick.
+If you are looking for details for a transcript for Calculus 1, this should do the trick.

 Calculus is about change.
 The tools of calculus allow us to model change.
 Once we have equations for something, we can use calculus to see the impact of change on the system.